 The original 5S terms come from Japanese words:

 Because translation is an inexact science, you will likely see many different versions of 5S.
 Some of the most common terms include: sort, simplify, systematic arrangement, set in order, spic and span, scrub, sweep, shine, standardize, stabilize, sustain, and self-discipline.
 The same term (i.e. simplify) may even describe different steps and have alternate meanings in different companies.

 Velaction’s recommended version of 5S:

 In truth, though, whatever version is used, you will likely find an underlying current of common sense in it.
 In fact, you and your team likely use many of the concepts in your home life, so it should not be a big stretch to apply the same logical principles of 5S in your factory or Lean office.
-One of the most common examples of 5S in the home is the ubiquitous divider in the silverware drawer.
+One of the most common examples of 5S in the home is the ubiquitous divider in the silverware drawer (shown above).

 Often, organizations will audit their 5S efforts.
 Some evaluate progress as an overall “S” level (1S, 2S, etc).
 Others assess each individual component of 5S on its own scale.
 Many of these assessments include a formal audit process.

 Click the banner above to see where this term fits into our practical guide to Lean.